veganaize/closure-compiler/Managing-Dependencies.md

 *This flag replaces the now deprecated `--only_closure_dependencies`  and `--manage_closure_dependencies` flags*

 Suppose you don't need the ice cream shop.
 You just want the ice cream.
 If you have a lot of files, it is difficult to manually figure out if your ice cream had any dependencies. `--dependency_mode` helps with that.
-When you use `--dependency_mode=STRICT`, you must specify to the compiler what the entry points of your application are.
+When you use `--dependency_mode=PRUNE`, you must specify to the compiler what the entry points of your application are.
 Beginning at those entry points, it will trace through the files to discover what sources are actually referenced and will drop all other files.

     $ java -jar compiler.jar --js shop.js --js icecream.js --js cone.js \
-      --dependency_mode=STRICT --entry_point=goog:ice.cream
+      --dependency_mode=PRUNE --entry_point=goog:ice.cream

     var ice={};ice.cream={};

-`--dependency_mode=STRICT` only keeps files that `goog.provide` a symbol.
+`--dependency_mode=PRUNE` only keeps files that `goog.provide` a symbol.
 If you have files that do not `goog.provide` a symbol, the compiler will just skip them when this flag is used.
 ES6 or CommonJS module rewriting generates an a `goog.provide` statement for every ES6 or CommonJS file which is auto-detected by the presenese of `import` or `export` statements for ES6 and `require` or `module.exports` statements for CommonJS.

 ## Working with Files that Do Not Specify Dependencies

 Suppose you want to compile a file that doesn't contain dependency information, but want the nice sorting and pruning of sources that Closure Compiler provides.
 There are two common solutions:

 - Write a shell script that adds goog.provide/goog.require dependency information to the top of the file.
-- Use `--dependency_mode=LOOSE`
+- Use `--dependency_mode=PRUNE_LEGACY`

-`--dependency_mode=LOOSE` will **keep** any files that do not `goog.provide` symbols (whereas `--dependency_mode=STRICT` will drop them).
+`--dependency_mode=PRUNE_LEGACY` will **keep** any files that do not `goog.provide` symbols (whereas `--dependency_mode=PRUNE` will drop them).
 ES6 and CommonJS modules are rewritten to **always** have `goog.provide` statements.

 For example, you would define a new file: